 Prune out infections promptly and cut back to healthy wood.
 Do not leave dead wood to moulder and generate spores in damp corners of the garden.

 If a plant is attacked repeatedly, check for other stress factors that could be weakening it and alleviate these if possible.

 There are no specific fungicidal controls for this disease.

-If it is necessary to prune in wet weather when risks of infection are high, or if the plant has previously shown a particular susceptibility to the problem, use a wound paint (Vitax Medo, Bayer Garden Arbrex Seal and Heal, Growing Success Prune and Seal) to protect the cut.
+If it is necessary to prune in wet weather when risks of infection are high, or if the plant has previously shown a particular susceptibility to the problem, use a wound paint (Vitax Medo, Solabiol Arbrex Seal and Heal, Growing Success Prune and Seal) to protect the cut.

 However, wound paints are not recommended for routine use as they are thought to interfere with healing and may even provide a better environment for rots.